 We continuously monitor the impact of our operations on the environment and on the health of our employees and other persons who may be affected by such operations.
 We have made modifications to our facilities in an effort to eliminate any adverse impacts.
 Also, over time, new environmental standards and regulations have been enacted, which have required minor adjustments or modifications of our operations.
 We anticipate that additional laws and regulations will be enacted over time with respect to environmental matters.
 There can be no assurance that future legislative or regulatory developments will not impose new restrictions on our operations.
-We are committed to continuously improving our environmental performance through our Environmental Management System ("EMS"), voluntary evaluations, such as Ecovadis, and international certifications, such as the Responsible Conduct certification from the Chilean Industrial Chemicals Association, which applies to our operations at Nueva Victoria, and the Protect & Sustain certification from the International Fertilizer Association, which applies to our operations at Coya Sur, the Salar de Atacama, Tocopilla, Antofagasta and Santiago.
+We are committed to continuously improving our environmental performance through our Environmental Management System ("EMS").
+We strive to be leaders in sustainability at a national and international level.
+In 2020, we began the ISO 14.001 certification process for our operations in the Salar de Atacama and Salar del Carmen.
+This certification is being overseen by TÜV-Rheinland.
+We participate in voluntary evaluations with companies such as Ecovadis and seek international certifications such as the Responsible Conduct certification from the Chilean Industrial Chemicals Association, which applies to our operations at Nueva Victoria, and the Protect & Sustain certification from the International Fertilizer Association, which applies to our operations at Coya Sur, the Salar de Atacama, Tocopilla, Antofagasta and Santiago.
+In September 2020, in the Salar de Atacama, we began a self-assessment process, which is the first step in IRMA's rigorous responsible mining certification process.